pathoplexus/pathoplexus/README.md

 #### Clean up

-To clean up so you can see your real files run `python delete_ignored.py`.
+To clean up so you can see your real files run `git clean -fX monorepo`.
 (Don't do this before you have updated `.gitignore` or the files will be deleted.)